 This course is for writing magazine content—or “copy” as it is called within the magazine industry.
 It does not come with special layout software, in part because our customers vary in the type of technology they have access to.
 At the end of the course, the student is asked to compile physical copies of their writing projects and present them in a physical format.
 This can be as simple as a presentation binder.
 The goal is for the student to be able to share their writing with family and friends.

 The instruction does include a very basic introduction to layout principles.
 If your student would like to present their work in a magazine layout, there are many easy-to-use programs for this out there, including online services such as Blurb.com.
 (We have no affiliation with this service.)

 Do the video lessons offer closed captions or subtitles?

-Cover Story video discs offer subtitles but not closed captions.
+Cover Story Cloud and DVD videos offer English subtitles but not closed captions.
 Subtitles provide a text transcription of the instructor’s speech, but do not detail sounds in the background.
 We added subtitles to the videos to serve students and/or parents who are hearing-impaired.

 To view subtitles: You must select subtitles in the DVD player or media player menu.
 On a computer, you may need to turn subtitles on in the player settings.

 Does my student have to write by hand?
 Is typing an option?